Open a Crowdfunding Company in Cyprus

 Types of crowdfunding in Cyprus

-happens through an online platform where the fundraiser places a public donation campaign.
+Crowdfunding happens through an online platform where the fundraiser places a public donation campaign.
 The project presentation is crucial at this point, since it is also the initial stage when the project idea is known.
 A deadline for the funding and the needed amount of money are also published here.
-In case you are interested to set up a crowdfunding business in Cyprus
+In case you are interested to set up a crowdfunding business in Cyprus, our attorneys in Cyprus can help.

 Depending on the type of investments which are made, crowdfunding in Cyprus can be: